garden-of-delete/airbyte-topiary/README.md

 - `--dump` dumps the full configuration of the destination deployment to a configuration **before** applying the sync operation.

+### Modifying existing sources and destinations

+If the yaml file specifies connectors with `sourceId` or `destinationId` matching connectors in the target Airbyte deployment, then tentacle will attempt to modify the existing connector instead of creating a new one.
+Any changes to the `connectionConfiguration` will be applied to the existing connector.

 ### Sync deployment to yaml

 An existing Airbyte deployment can be written to a .yaml by following the `--target` argument with a filename having the .yaml or .yml extension.
 For example: